jeremyButtler/find--Co-infections/updates.md

   So, the version number 3.20230309 would mean that find co-infections was last updated on March 29th, 2023.

+# Standing problems:

+1. Racon (-enable-racon) errors out on occasion (planning on looking at after I finsh the alignment step for the majority consensus step).
+2. fqGetIds and Illumina reads (see bottom of page, less likely to be resolved).

 # Changes

+## 2023-03-22:

+1. This is mainly an updated for adding new figures and the results of my benchmarking with the dataset used to benchmark the ASHURE pipeline.
+2. Changed the required 0.3% of reads to keep a cluster to 1%.
+2. Also added in alignSeq.c and its supporting code in V3.
+This code is not complete, but is here as a back up.
+   - Its goal is to add a Needleman Wunsch aligner that I can use in the majority consensus step.
+This step will use the best read to start a consensus and then align the next read to the consensus and add in all insertions.
+This re-alignment step will repeat until a consensus is built.
+I am hoping this will reduce the number of deletion errors the majority consensus step has.
+   - Currently this aligner is overrunning the memory bounds on large alignments and needs some more work.
+   - It also is having a problem flagging mismatches.
+   - It only keeps two rows of scores (the previous scores and the current row) and a matrix of two bit elements having on direction for each score (including discarded scores).
+This reduces the memory usage by a good amount but selects results in only a single path being selected (like the Hirschbergs (a divide and conquer Needleman Wunsch algorithm with even less memory usage).
+This could store all four possible directions (match, mismatch, indel, deletion) by using a matrix of four bit elements.

 ## 2023-03-15: